Chabs64/higgins-1720-a5/README.md

   Then select the file you would like to load.

-To close the program: Click the File Button then click the Close Button
+## To close the program: Close Button

+  Click the File Button then click the Close Button.
   This will close Inventory Manager and not save the current inventory.
   Clicking the X in the left-hand corner will also close Inventory Manager.

-The program can also be resized, expanded, and minimized using the window button in the top left-hand corner.
+###### The program can also be resized, expanded, and minimized using the window button in the top left-hand corner.